 Other states have gone in the opposite direction.
 Most notably, Georgia and Texas passed laws in 2021 that imposed a more restrictive verification regime, generally making it harder to vote by mail.
-Texas' new mail ballot laws caused a large rise in rejections for their March 2022 primaries.
-Meanwhile, in Georgia, the new verification policy switched from signature match to ID number and may have led to thousands more ballots being rejected in the 2021 local elections.
-Description of the contraction of
+Texas' new mail ballot laws caused a large rise in rejections for their March 2022 primaries.31 Meanwhile, in Georgia, the new verification policy switched from signature match to ID number and may have led to thousands more ballots being rejected in the 2021 local elections.32